Isolating Footers For Maple Platforms

 Isoblocks can also be used for mounting anti-resonant platforms other than our maple ones.
 Head-to-head, they sound betterparticularly in lack of bass boom and clarity of midrange detailthan Vibrapods, Sorbothane, Sorbagel, Iso-bearings, Isol-Pads, Clearaudio Magix, Van Slyke Tri-Orbs, Seismic Sinks, Bright Star and other sandbox mounts, inner tube air suspensions, hockey pucks and squash balls.

-For the very best sonic performance, we recommend mounting each component on brass footers (not on Isoblocks) in order to optimally drain vibration out of the equipment down into our maple platform.
-The platform, on the other hand, always needs to be supported on Isoblocks (except on carpeted surfaces).
+For the very best sonic performance, mount every component on our brass footers (not on Isoblocks) in order to optimally drain vibration out of the equipment down into our maple platform.
+Isoblocks are intented to be used under platforms, not to directly support electronics.

 In systems where optimal component mounting is either price or space prohibitive, Isoblocks can serve as an excellent, affordable problem-solver and performance upgrade.
 Where space constraints force you to stack equipment, Isoblocks are the best way to separate components.
 If you are forced to mount equipment on metal, glass, or stone shelving -- and simply do not have enough vertical clearance for brass footers and our platform -- then Isoblocks are an inexpensive means of mitigating the degrading effect of these seriously bad-sounding shelf materials.
 30-Day Money Back.